EdMatrix/edmatrix.github.io/_stds/MedBiq-Performance-Framework.md

 ---
 title: Performance Framework
 stdurl: https://www.medbiq.org/performance_framework
+stdtype: Tech
 org: MedBiquitous
-types: "Institutional Data, Competency Data"
+types: "Organizational,Credential,Competency"
 datalayers: "1,2,3"
-edlevels: "HigherEd, Workforce, Military"
-region: "Global"
+uses:
+context: "HigherEd,Workforce,Military"
-origin: Johmarx Patton/MedBiquitous
+provenance: Johmarx Patton/MedBiquitous
 ---
 **MedBiquitous Performance Framework:** The Performance Framework standard allows one to represent expected levels of performance related to a competency in a standard format.
 Performance frameworks can then be referenced from other data to make learner performance data portable and easily understood across a learner's career.